DrupalizeMe/vagrant-intro-series/07-provisioning-chef/README.md

 The machine is now configured, but does not have Drupal installed.
 This is on purpose.
 You probably have a specific Drupal project you're working on.

-## Role Configuration Files:
+### Configuration Files

-These files contain a list of individual recipes, and/or roles that must be run to provision a specific type of server.
+The role files contain a list of individual recipes, and/or roles that must be run to provision a specific type of server.
 Generally there are three or four parts to them.

    - name